-We are happy to announce the third year of an inter-agency partnership to offer professional development and clock hours.
-The 2023 STEAM Education for Climate Literacy series is from the environmental educators at Pierce Conservation District, Pierce County, City of Tacoma, and Tacoma Public Utilities.
+This inter-agency partnership offers professional development and clock hours.
+The STEAM Education for Climate Literacy series is from the environmental educators at Pierce Conservation District, Pierce County, City of Tacoma, and Tacoma Public Utilities.
 We are each offering a class with local ties to Tacoma and Pierce County and our systems in relation to climate change.

 Programs are designed with your group of teachers in three main areas of environmental education.